nerab/twtest/README.md

 # twtest

-Helpers for writing TaskWarrior tests in Ruby
+Helpers for writing [TaskWarrior](http://taskwarrior.org/) tests in Ruby.
+It isolates tests by running TaskWarrior tests in their own data directory, independent from any default data directory you may have on your workstation.

 [![Build Status](https://secure.travis-ci.org/nerab/twtest.png?branch=master)](http://travis-ci.org/nerab/twtest)